MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/enable-scvmm-inventory-resources.md

 You can further use the Azure resource to assign permissions or perform management operations.

-## Enable SCVMM cloud, VM templates and VM networks in Azure
+## Enable SCVMM cloud, VM templates, and VM networks in Azure

 To enable the SCVMM inventory resources, follow these steps: